NemoNotFound/NemosTags/wiki/features.md

 ---

-# Skip Rendering of Glass Pane or Iron Bars Sides
+# Skip Rendering of Glass Pane and Iron Bar Sides
 The rendering logic has been updated to skip rendering between connected blocks if both blocks are in the same pane-related tag.

 The following tags are currently considered: